berkeley-stat243/stat243-fall-2020/howtos/windowsAndLinux.md

 1. Open the **Microsoft Store**
 2. Search for **Ubuntu**
-    -   You're looking for the highest number followed by LTS, currently **18.04 LTS**.
+    -   You're looking for the highest number followed by LTS, currently **20.04 LTS** (or 18.04 LTS is fine too).
 This is the current long-term-release, meaning it will be supported for the next 5 years.
 3. Click on the tile, then click **Get**, and this should start the installation.
 4. Follow the prompts to install Ubuntu.